ModyElSayed/CS50W-Projects/README.md

 # CS50W-Projects
-All projects of CS50's Web Programming with Python and JavaScript
+All projects of CS50's Web Programming with Python and JavaScript, these projects are done from **_scratch_** (except **Mail** because it was a single-page-app and the django part was implemented for me, but I understand every sentence), and they **are not base on the lectures**.

 ### Table of Content
 - [Network](#network)